Extra Keys Pro X for Linux

 This is Extra Keys for Linux - based on the Windows edition of Extra Keys Pro but completely revised to run as a native Linux process.

-It is completely safe to try out.
+Completely safe to try out.
 If unwanted or not working, then it is easy to remove - just delete one or possibly two files and it's gone.
 The application consists only of an executable file and a settings file created on the first run.
 No changes are made to your system configuration.

 Extra Keys Pro is the extended edition of the basic Extra Keys tool and the only edition for Linux.
 It has all the features of its Windows equivalent except for one difference, in that it does not have the option to type into a named window.
 It functions in the same way as a virtual keyboard and will enter characters into the currently active application window - exactly like the physical keyboard.